MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 #### Using privileged access management together with Copilot for Security

 Microsoft Purview Privileged Access Management helps protect your organization from breaches and helps to meet compliance best practices by limiting standing access to sensitive data or access to critical configuration settings.
 Instead of administrators having constant access, just-in-time access rules are implemented for tasks that need elevated permissions.
-Enabling privileged access management for Exchange Online in Microsoft 365 allows your organization to operate with zero standing privileges and provide a layer of defense against standing administrative access vulnerabilities.
-For more information, see [Privileged Access Management](/purview/privileged-access-management-solution-overview).
+Instead of administrators having constant access, just-in-time access rules are implemented for tasks that need elevated permissions.
+For more information, see [Privileged access management](/purview/privileged-access-management-solution-overview).

 ## Step 3.
 Secure devices for privileged access